 Mobile Network in Sangla

 No matter which network you are on, your phones will work fine till Sangla town.
-After Sangla however, only BSNL has the connectivity and rest of the phones will be off the network.
+After Sangla however, only BSNL has the connectivity, and the rest of the phones will be off the network.
 Even with BSNL, the reception around Chitkul and other villages is not that great.
-Connection will be intermittent and voice clarity bad.
+The connection will be intermittent and voice clarity bad.

-Sangla and Chitkul are usually part of itineraries for people visiting Spiti valley; but a trip to only Sangla valley is also a great idea.
-If you have a few days in hand then you can plan a trip here; explore Sangla and some other nearby places; and spend some time away in peace and tranquility.
-Below are a couple of itineraries that you can follow for the trip.
+Sangla and Chitkul are usually part of itineraries for people visiting Spiti valley.
+But a trip to only Sangla valley is also a great idea and while doing so, you can also cover a few other places in Kinnaur and en route.
+Below are a few itineraries that you can follow for the trip.
 For the sake of this article, I will assume that you are starting from Delhi and suggest accordingly.